yohamta/react-native-web-navigation-example/README.md

 ## React Native for Web with React Navigation
 This is an example application how to use React Navigation with React Native for Web.
+It's super simple so that it would be useful as boiler plate.

 ## How to run
 ```sh